Aerial view of Battle Mound, the

 while their bodies were still intact.
 Most other societies

-in the Eastern Woodlands had charnal houses where bodies were
+in the Eastern Woodlands had charnel houses where bodies were

 stored until the flesh had rotted (or had been removed by

 priests) and only bones were left.
-Periodically, the charnal
+Periodically, the charnel

 houses were cleaned out and the accumulated bones buried together

 during elaborate rituals, perhaps also linked to renewal.

 Another widespread indication of ancestor worship is the existence

 of temples containing human statues made of stone or wood